 CAPS recognizes that in your critical roles as faculty and staff at the university, you are often the frontline contact with students.
 CAPS is here to support you, and together, we can promote student success at UH.
 CAPS staff consists of licensed psychologists, postdoctoral fellows and advanced graduate trainees in counseling and clinical psychology who have a wide variety of clinical interests and expertise.
 Psychology ethics and state law require that these services be confidential except under unusual, well-defined circumstances.
 CAPS offers clinical and consultative support to all UH staff and faculty.

-UH faculty and staff are eligible for initial consultations, which are assessed a fee of $25 per session beginning January 2, 2013.
-If you require long-term treatment, a referral will be provided to the local EAP or community agency.
+UH faculty and staff are eligible for crisis triage and referrals.
+If you require psychotherapy, a referral will be provided.
 CAPS also offers self-help resources.
 Please take time to look at our Self Help Resources page where you will find helpful videos on mental health topics, audio relaxation exercises, Houston area yoga and meditation resources and mental health related websites.
 CAPS offers many additional services to support your interactions with students throughout the year.
 Each CAPS staff member has an on-going liaison relationship with a department, office and/or student group at UH.
 This liaison relationship helps to bridge the gap between CAPS services and the campus community by educating the campus community on how to deal with students facing mental health issues.
 Specifically, your office can call to address concerns about student mental health issues, how to cope with a student that may be experiencing difficulties and how to refer to CAPS.
 In addition, the CAPS liaison can act as a direct referral source for your office or act as the key outreach program leader.
 View the CAPS liaison list.

 The following are additional services that CAPS offers to faculty and staff to support your interactions with students: